BlackAsLight/DocScripts/README.md

 5. Click Confirm Installation located at the top right of your screen.
 6. You're done.
 You can close all the tabs you want now and go to the pages the respective scripts run on and waacth the magic.

+Warning: Sadly some of the features don't work properly on Safari.
+Currently unsure if it's due to Safari or MeddleMonkey.
+Further investigation is required.

 ## Script Description

 ### View Trades